thasmo/gulp.boilerplate/README.md

   Use the `-f` or `--force` flag on any task to force it running without using caches.

 - **production**
-  Use the `-f` or `--force` flag on any task to skip tasks which are irrelevant on production environments.
+  Use the `-p` or `--production` flag on any task to skip tasks which are irrelevant on production environments.

 ---